Visakhapatnam Public Library adds a host of new features

 In its latest upgrades, VPL has upgraded the Periodicals wing and the reading space for career aspirants.
 The library premises has also been spruced up with a dash of greenery to ensure a pleasant ambience for library-goers who intend to study outside in the lawn or under the shade of a tree.

-The Periodicals wing has been upgraded and can now comfortably accommodate 80 readers.
-The space for career aspirants has a seating capacity of 140.
-Both spaces are well-lit and well-ventilated and the decor has been spruced up.
+Inaugurating the facility on Thursday, V. Ratan Raj, executive director of HPCL-Visakh Refinery, addressed the career aspirants on the topic ‘Coming together for dissemination of knowledge’.

-Mr. Varma, thanked HPCL–Visakha Refinery for supporting the furnishing of the library to the tune to ₹39 lakh under the CSR programme.
-The new space will be formally inaugurated by HPCL Executive Director Ratan Raj on Thursday.
+Mr. Varma, thanked HPCL for supporting the furnishing of the library to the tune of ₹39 lakh under its CSR programme.

-Career aspirants come from all parts of Visakhapatnam and neighbouring districts.
+Career aspirants come to study here from all parts of Visakhapatnam and sometimes even from neighbouring districts in order to make use of the exhaustive collection of books stocked here.
 The library is housed in a 32,000 sft area on 2,000 square yards of land at Dondaparthy.

 - Comments will be moderated by The Hindu editorial team.